mrmckeb/typescript-plugin-css-modules/README.md

 _Note: Create React App users can skip this section if you're using `react-scripts@2.1.x` or higher._

-If your project doesn't already have global declarations for CSS Modules, you will need to add these to help TypeScript understand the general shape of the imported CSS.
+If your project doesn't already have global declarations for CSS Modules, you will need to add these to help TypeScript understand the general shape of the imported CSS during build.

 Where you store global declarations is up to you.
 An example might look like: `src/custom.d.ts`.